diascarolina/project-icu-prediction/README.md

 **6-12** | From 6 to 12 hours of the admission
 **Above-12** | Above 12 hours from admission

-> Beware **NOT to use the data when the target variable is present**, as it is unknown the order of the event (maybe the target event happened before the results were obtained).
-They were kept there so we can grow this dataset in other outcomes latter on.

 <a name="method"></a>
 # What **methodology** did we use for our analysis?
 What were the **steps taken**?